-The following General Terms & Conditions of Use govern the reciprocal rights and obligations for private and institutional customers of the Mohr Siebeck Webshop ( I.) and the Mohr Siebeck eLibrary ( II.) on the one hand, and the Mohr Siebeck GmbH & Co.
-KG (known hereinafter as the Publisher) on the other hand.
+The following General Terms & Conditions of Use govern the mutual rights and obligations of the end customers and institutional customers of Mohr Siebeck GmbH & Co.
+KG (the “Publisher” in the following).

 1. Orders from End Customers